This video covers following topics:

 To change the units of measure, go to File > Preferences > General Program Preferences > Units.
 Under Rulers, change the Display Units setting to centimetres and click OK.

 Under the View menu, click on Grid to display the grid and then click on Grid, Guide & Snap Properties.
-In the window that opens, go to the Current Image Settings section, and change the Units to centimetres.
+In the window that opens, go to the Current Image Settings section, and change the Units to centimeters.
 You can then change the settings for the Horizontal and Vertical grids.
-For example, if you set 0.1 for horizontal and vertical grids, this means 10 grid spaces per centimetre, or in other words, each grid square is 1mm x 1mm.
+For example, if you set 0.1 for horizontal and vertical grids, this means 10 grid spaces per centimeter, or in other words, each grid square is 1mm x 1mm.

 Under the View menu turn on Snap to Grid as well.